mirimichaelson/C.V.-2020/README.md

 # **Miri Michaelson**,  *Full Stack Developer*
  [Linkedin](https://www.linkedin.com/in/miri-michaelson-010119149/) | [Website](https://mirimichaelson.persona.co/) | [Projects](#Projects) | [Experience](#Experience) | [Education](#Education) | [Interests](#Interests) | [Contact](#Contact)

+I'm a full-stack developer, fluent in Javascript & Ruby.

 Recent graduate of Maker's Academy - a leading web development bootcamp.
-I'm looking to begin my career as a Full-Stack Developer.

-Like many Makers, I made the decision to change careers and jump (headlong!) into programming.
+Early in 2020, I made the decision to change careers and jump (headlong!) into programming, something I love and find so much satisfaction in.

 I started out doing a Bachelors degree in English & Related Literature.
 My focus was on Classics and Homer, and I spent a lot of evenings reading about unnecessarily obscure literary theories.
 My first career was in event production.
 As a result, I have a really interesting/eclectic internal landscape of London (punctuated with many stressful and last-minute visits to Screwfix, and one particular memory of hauling a Henry the Hoover around Seven Dials at midnight).
 Some of the events that I'm most proud of were hosted at the Royal Albert Hall, the BFI & the Palladium, plus a fun stint working on an Audible podcast.